What NOT to Say to Kids About Your Divorce

 Other than issues related to child custody, finances are the number one contested issue in nearly every divorce.
 If you’re going through a divorce or have experienced a difficult divorce, you are likely to have myriad financial concerns and worries.
 It’s misguided however to share these concerns with your children (beyond those financial changes that affect them personally).
 While it’s perfectly natural to be stressed about your financial future and for that burden to weigh heavily on you, share those concerns with your trusted friends and your skilled divorce attorney.
 Children are ill-equipped to handle such difficulties, and you don’t want to make the divorce any harder on them than it already is.

-Speak With an Experienced Katy, Texas, Divorce Attorney Today
+Speak With An Experienced Sugar Land, Texas, Divorce Attorney Today

 Divorce is hard on everyone, but it’s often hardest on the children involved.
 While you can’t shield your children from the stress and worry that comes with a divorce, you can help them through the process by carefully considering what you do and don’t share with them.
-A skilled Katy, Texas, divorce lawyer can help you better navigate the process and protect your children from undue anxiety.
-Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Sugar Land, Texas, has the experience, dedication, and compassion to help, so please schedule an appointment today by contacting or calling our office at (832) 276-9474.
+A skilled Sugar Land, Texas, divorce lawyer can help you better navigate the process and protect your children from undue anxiety.
+Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., has the experience, dedication, and compassion to help, so please schedule an appointment today by contacting or calling our office.